This post contains affiliate links.

-I’ve made it my mission to help people find ways to work AND travel full time, like teaching abroad or starting a digital marketing agency.
-Now, I’m gonna break down exactly how to find work on a yacht.
+I’ve made it my mission to help people find ways to work and travel full time, like teaching abroad or starting a digital marketing agency, and now I’m going to break down exactly how to find work on a yacht.

-Jack has had years of experience sailing, so he works onboard a super yacht as a First Mate.
-However, if you’re reading this you probably (like me!) have zero experience working on boats.
-So, I’m going to focus this article on the lower level jobs available: the stewards, stewardesses, and deck hands.
+Jack has had years of experience sailing, so he works onboard a superyacht as a first mate.
+However, if you’re reading this you probably (like me) have zero experience working on boats.
+So, I’m going to focus this article on the lower level jobs available: the stewards, stewardesses, and deckhands.

-Average Income: $2,500/month and up
+Average Income: $2,500 per month and up

 Free Housing/Utilities: Yes